 Officially, the NCAA postseason begins the day after the conference championships and includes regional and national competitions.
 However, there is information about conference championships below as well.
-There are three levels of postseason for collegiate gymnastics: NCAA, which is open to all varsity teams, USAG, which is open to schools with less than seven and a half full scholarships, and NCGA, which is open to all DIII teams with the exception of Centenary.
+There are three levels of postseason for collegiate gymnastics: NCAA, which is open to all varsity teams; WCGNIC, which is open to schools with the equivalent of six full scholarships or were ranked No. 45 or lower the previous season; and NCGA, which is open to all Division III teams with the exception of Centenary.

 Scroll through the page or click the section below to which you wish to jump.